Discord-DBH/Dan-Bot-Activity/README.md

 HOW TO START!

-First you edit the config.json file to your token and make sure you put your prefix.
+1. You chance the config file in config.js
-Next you do npm i or manually install all the packages ame sure this is done otherwise it won't start.
+2. You do npm install to install the packages
-Next do node .
+3. You then do node .
+4. Then your done!